 Beyond that, there is not much quality evidence to support usage of Damiana as Aphrodisiac.
 All human studies using Damiana are currently confounded with usage of multiple bioactive components which complicates assessment of Damiana itself.

-There is currently not enough evidence to recommend a good dosage of Damiana, although traditionally the dried leaves have been brewed as a tea.
+There is currently not enough evidence to recommend an effective dosage of Damiana.
+Traditionally, the dried leaves have been brewed as a tea.

 Damiana leaves tend to contain: